OUR COVID-19 RESPONSE

 We feel it vitally important to have a strict cleaning protocol in place and that this is transparent.

 1a COVID PREVENTION PLAN: Operational & Staff Preparedness

-• Making sure we open not sooner than the applicable reopening date by government
+• We’re making sure we open not sooner than the applicable reopening date by government

-• Develop a COVID-19 prevention & in-practice plan including an action/checklist for infection prevention and a special cleaning and disinfection plan (as outlined below):
+• We’re developing a COVID-19 prevention & in-practice plan including an action/checklist for infection prevention and a special cleaning and disinfection plan (as outlined below):

 – Regular cleaning of vehicle inside/out (after every use) cleansing by strict hygiene protocols – these include: